 So, is it more probable that people are simply mistaking the metaphor as a fact?
 Or, is it really more likely that there are thousands of Gods?
 Is it more likely that the stories of and about Gods are just reference points for more transcendent concepts of reality?
 One thing is for certain, Approaching the Subject of a Higher Power is something that sparks deep emotional connections for many people.
 This is because they start from a place where metaphor is mistaken for a fact.

-For the transcendent to be understood one must experience it.
 Gods are metaphors that provide a focal point.
-It’s a way to express the attributes of creation and the human spirit in a story to make it more tangible.
+It’s a way to express the attributes of creation and the human spirit in a story to make it more easily understood.
+For the transcendent to be understood one must experience it first-hand.